• Skip to main content

 For more details, visit our Parent League page.

-The Winstedt School was initially founded as a Kindergarten in 2008 with 3 students to a full K-12 school with nearly 200 students.
-We continue to grow year on year.
+The Winstedt School was initially founded as a Kindergarten in 2008 with 3 students and developed into a full K-12 school with 200 students.

 To respond to your enquiries and/or feedback